Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 export function composeProgressRing(ds: DesignSystem, options?: ComposeOptions<FASTProgressRing>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeRadio" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeRadio" is marked as @public, but its signature references "RadioStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeRadio(ds: DesignSystem, options?: ComposeOptions<FASTRadio, RadioStatics>): FASTElementDefinition;